Glacial Erratic Boulders (Geschiebe) – Witnesses of the Ice Age from the North

 Research in Glacial Erratic Boulders – the mother of quaternary geology

-DThe beginnings of crime research date back to well into the 17th century.
+The beginnings of the research date back to well into the 17th century.
 Already in 1606 H.R.Räßmann described some moraines in the Swiss area.
 In the following period, some scientists postulated that in the Quaternary a different climate prevailed.
-Finds of mammoth and wood elephant are considered evidence of this.
+Finds of mammoth and forest elephant are considered evidence of this.
 The decisive question about the origin of the rocks answered the identification of sedimentary rocks from Mecklenburg and Pomerania with the pending Orthocerenkalk from southern Sweden.
 This was the home of the attachment clarified.
 Von Ahrenswald (1775) set up a first flood hypothesis for their transport.
-In 1790, G.A. von Winterfeld the first drift hypothesis, which the Englishman Charles Lyell 1835 underpinned with the actuality principle.
-George Cuvier set up his theory of the torrent flood.
+In 1790, G.A. von Winterfeld postulated the first drift hypothesis, which Charles Lyell 1835 underpinned with the actuality principle.
+George Cuvier set up his theory of the torrent flood (Rollsteinflut).

-The absence of any marine fossils in the boulder flukes and the presence of large plaques (up to 50-80 million m3) made both theories unreliable.
-On November 3, 1875, at the meeting of the German Geological Society, the Swede Otto Torell founded the Inland Theology, using ice-skinned shell limestone from Rüdersdorf near Berlin, which could be inspected during a previous excursion.
+The absence of any marine fossils in the tills and the presence of large clods (up to 50-80 million m3) made both theories unreliable.
+On November 3, 1875, at the meeting of the German Geological Society, the Swede Otto Torell founded the Inlandice-Theory, represented by ice-skinned shell limestone from Rüdersdorf near Berlin, which could be inspected during a previous excursion.
 With the now finally implemented Northern European Inland Theory, the foundation stone was laid for the quaternary geology, so that the research on attachment, which finally led to the glacial theory, got the name “Mother of Quaternary Geology”.

-If you would like further information on the genesis of Inland Theology, please refer to the publication by Karlheinz Kaiser (1975) [Eiszeitalter u.
+If you would like further information on the genesis of Inlandice-Theory, please refer to the publication by Karlheinz Kaiser (1975, german) [Eiszeitalter u.
 Gegenwart Vol. 26].